 Current Prepaid529 account owners interested in also saving through the Tuition Track Portfolio can use both to cover a student’s higher education expenses.
 Prepaid529 is designed to cover Tuition at Virginia public universities, but families have often had to use other savings to cover additional incurred expenses.
 In comparison, Tuition Track Portfolio units can be used for Tuition and all other qualified higher education expenses, including room and board, meals and fees.

-Details are still being finalized, but the Tuition Track Portfolio is expected to launch in February 2021.
-More details about the new portfolio and how to open an account will be available on Virginia529’s website in late Fall 2020.
+Details are still being finalized, but the Tuition Track Portfolio is expected to launch in early 2021.
+Visit the Tuition Track Portfolio page to learn more this investment option, exclusive to Virginia residents.